danielharrell/LectFall2015/Question.md

-questions without answers in this sense might well be dismissed as hopeless, pointless, useless, meaningless---as if these were questions for none of us rather than all of us, precisely in asking for answers possessed by none of us.
+questions without answers in this sense might well be dismissed as hopeless, pointless, useless, meaningless---as if these were questions for none of us rather than all of us, in asking for answers possessed by none of us.
-And this, then, is the paradox.
+This, then, is the paradox.
 For if a question is so incomplete as to ask for an answer in no one's possession, then how can it still be complete enough to *be* a question?
-Again, how is this kind of question even possible?
+How is this kind of question even possible?

-The epitome of such a question, perhaps, is my example of a seemingly profound question: Why is there something rather than nothing?
-For any answer to this question---be it a cause, or at least a reason---would seem to involve something rather than nothing, which the question then obliges us to explain in yet another answer, leading to an infinite regress of answers, as if the question were asking for an answer only to swallow it, so that no one could ever possess it.
+The epitome of such a question is my example of a seemingly profound question: Why is there something rather than nothing?
+For any answer to this question---be it cause or reason---would seem to involve something rather than nothing, which the question then obliges us to explain, in yet another answer, leading to an infinite regress of answers, as if the question were asking for an answer only to swallow it, so that no one could ever possess it.
 But does this mean that the question is truly profound?
 Even the deepest question there is?
 Or does it mean that the question is not really a question at all?

 [Back to top] [top]

 ## Part Two [two]

-So, why *is* there something rather than nothing?
-Or leaving aside for the moment any prospect of an answer, why would I ever ask myself this question?
+So why *is* there something rather than nothing?
+Or leaving aside any prospect of an answer, why would I ever ask myself this question?
 One reason, I think, involves the very point of view from which I asked you earlier what you had for lunch.
-This is the point of view that allowed me to address you with the pronoun "you": the point of view, then, that allows me to use the pronoun "I", or "me", to address myself.
+This is the point of view that allowed me to address you with the pronoun "you", and the point of view, then, that allows me to use the pronoun "I", or "me", to address myself.

-Here is how we might think about this.
+Here is one way to think about this.
 When I ask why there is something rather than nothing, I don't mean to ask merely why there is something rather than something *else*.
-It is one thing, for example, to ask myself why there is a podium in front of me rather than something else, like a table, or a chair, or even just the air in the hall.
+It is one thing to ask myself why there is a podium in front of me rather than something else, like a table, or a chair, or even just the air in the hall.
 But it seems another thing to ask myself why there is a podium in front of me rather than nothing at all.
 But what might lead me from the first kind of question to the second?
-What might lead me, that is, to suppose it possible, or even just intelligible, that something in the world like the podium might be nothing, rather than merely something else?
+What might lead me, that is, to suppose it possible, or even intelligible, that something in the world like the podium might be nothing, rather than merely something else?
 Can I even use the word "nothing" and *not* mean something?

-Suppose, however, that I ask myself why the person *behind* this podium is me, rather than someone else.
+But suppose I ask myself why the person *behind* this podium is me, rather than someone else.
 In one sense, the answer is easy to give.
-It was *my* lecture scheduled for tonight, after all, rather than someone else's.
+It was *my* lecture scheduled for tonight rather than someone else's.
 And *my* decision to give a lecture that led to the scheduling.
 The answer to my question might continue in this vein, going back in time to my appointment at the college,